deeptailor/cosmic-bubble/README.md

 ##Future directions

-Cosmic bubble has some goals to accomplish in the near future:

 ###Mobile responsive design

 Currently Cosmic Bubble is not mobile responsive as it only utilizes a keyboard to function.
 I would like to develop a mobile friendly version so that users never have to stop playing.